Bellarmine Preparatory School: Retreats

 Bellarmine holds a required student body retreat for the freshmen, called "On a Purpose for a Purpose".
 Freshmen and sophomores are also required to attend Faith in Formation meetings.
 These generally occur during CP (Community Period), now named Ignatian Formation (homeroom).
-The sophomore meetings focus more on volunteer work, including participation in a Habitat for Humanity build or work with L'Arche.
+The freshman meetings focus more on volunteer work, including participation in a Habitat for Humanity build or work with L'Arche.

 An optional overnight retreat, the Francis Xavier Urban Plunge, is offered in the fall and spring for sophomores.
 The retreat focuses on "street life" in the Tacoma Area.

 Four retreats are offered to seniors.
 Senior Pilgrimage is a weekend hike up a mountain.
-Montserrat is an Ignatian, directed retreat which is made in complete silence for a 24-hour period, and the Manresa is also a silent retreat over a 48-hour period.
+Montserrat is an Ignatian-directed retreat which is made in complete silence for a 24-hour period, and the Manresa is also a silent retreat over a 48-hour period.
 The Magis is a three-day overnight retreat.

 Bellarmine students may also work on crew or team for the Senior Pilgrimage, Magis retreat, and Junior Encounter.

 Mass

-All-school Masses are rare, normally on Ash Wednesday, the last day before Christmas break, and the Feast of Saint Robert Bellarmine.
+All school Masses are rare, normally on Ash Wednesday, the last day before Christmas break, and the Feast of Saint Robert Bellarmine.
 The entire school attends, but active participation is optional.
-There are also occasional House Masses and prayer services, and Mass is offered on Tuesdays, Wednesdays, and Fridays prior to the start of school.
+There are also occasional House Masses and prayer services, and Mass is offered on Thursdays prior to the start of school.

 Academics

-Bellarmine offers 37 Advanced Placement, Honors or Dual Credit courses.
+Bellarmine offers 41 Advanced Placement, Honors or Dual Credit courses.

 At BPS, a total of 21 credits are specified as department requirements.
 A total of 26 credits will be required for graduation and a College Preparatory Diploma.
 The four-year semester program provides opportunities for students to earn 28.5 credits.